At the Earth's Core (film): Cast

-Production notes
+Production

 The film was made following the success of The Land That Time Forgot, using the same star, producer, director and writer.
 Director Kevin Connor said, "The script wasn’t the greatest but it had some fun sequences in it.
 Cushing and McClure were a delight as usual and enjoyed working with each other."

 Filming took place at Pinewood Studios in London.
 Kevin Connor recalled we devised a colour scheme for Pellucidar which was a mauve-orange backdrop.
 Most of the film was on one huge stage... and therefore the colour was very controllable."

 According to Connor, "we tried to get the beasts bigger so as to interact better with the actors – more one on one.
 We had a somewhat bigger budget thanks to the success of Land.
 The beasts were specially designed so that small stunt guys could work inside the suits in a crouched position and on all-fours.
 Needless to say it was very cramped and the stunt guys had to take frequent breathers.
 Some worked better than others – but we were experimenting and trying something different."

 Connor added, "We had a lot of fire in that; we did have some small explosions on the set.
 We had those bubbling eggs blowing up in the bottom of the cauldron that covered the sound-stage floors in this goo."